-As standard, Spektrix allows you to take payments using several standard methods of payment - Cash, Card, Chip & Pin (for UK/IE users), Customer Credit, and - as long as you have them enabled - Gift Vouchers.
+As standard, Spektrix allows you to take payments using several standard methods of payment: cash, card, Chip & PIN (for UK/IE users), Account Credit, and – as long as you have them enabled – Gift Vouchers.

-Cash, Card and Chip & Pin will show up where appropriate in the Payments section of the basket, in the Sales Interface.
+Cash, card and Chip & PIN will show up where appropriate under the Payments tab in the Payment section of the basket in the Sales Interface:

-Customer Credit and Gift Vouchers, meanwhile, can be used via the Credit, deposit & vouchers section of the basket.
+Account Credit and Gift Vouchers, meanwhile, can be used via the Credit, deposit & vouchers tab:

 Custom Payment Types

-What if you want to accept other methods of payment, though?
-Many organisations accept payment by cheque, invoice, or many other methods, which you can set up in Spektrix by creating Custom Payment Types.
+But what if you want to accept other methods of payment?
+Many organisations accept payment by cheque, invoice, or many other methods; these can be set up in Spektrix by creating Custom Payment Types.

 NOTE: Custom Payment Types can only be used in the Sales Interface – they can't be used online.

-You can create both payment and refund Custom Payment Types, and once set up they will display in both the basket and your reports - including the Payments & Activities report.
-In terms of the basket, any payment types that you set up will be available in the Payments section, while refund types will - unsurprisingly - show up in the Refunds section.
+You can create both payment and refund Custom Payment Types and, once set up, they will display in both the basket and your reports – including the Payments & Activities report.
+In terms of the basket, any payment types that you set up will be available under the Payments tab of the Payment section, while refund types will show up under the Refunds tab:

-You can also add Attributes to Custom Payment Types to record additional information when making payments or refunds with them, such as a cheque number for a cheque payment.
+You can also add Attributes to Custom Payment Types to record additional information when making payments or refunds with them, e.g. a cheque number for a cheque payment.

 Why would I need to use a Custom Payment Type?

-The obvious reasons why you might need to set up Custom Payment Types are if you want to accept other methods of payment, the most common of which are probably cheques, BACS payments, invoices and so on.
-These methods of payment aren’t processed within Spektrix - you process them elsewhere, so you just need a way of letting Spektrix know that you’ve taken the payment.
+The obvious reasons why you might need to set up Custom Payment Types are if you want to accept other methods of payment, the most common of which are probably cheques, BACS payments, and invoices.
+These methods of payment aren't processed within Spektrix – you process them elsewhere, so you just need a way of letting Spektrix know that you've taken the payment.

-NOTE: UK users wanting to accept Theatre Tokens via Spektrix can do so by setting up two Custom Payment Types - one for Theatre Tokens and one for Theatre Tokens Refund (see below for why you need two).
+NOTE: UK users wanting to accept Theatre Tokens via Spektrix can do so by setting up two Custom Payment Types – a payment type for Theatre Tokens and a refund type for Theatre Tokens Refund (see below for why you need both).

-That’s not the only reason you might need a Custom Payment Type, however.
-One common use is for internal charge codes, for example if your Marketing or Development teams need to put tickets through the system for events they’re running, without actually paying for them.
-Using a Custom Payment Type of Internal Charge Payment, for example, would allow these transactions to be processed and accounted for in Spektrix.
+That's not the only reason you might need a Custom Payment Type, however.
+One common use is for internal charge codes; for example, if your Marketing or Development teams need to put tickets through the system for events they're running, without actually paying for them.
+Using a Custom Payment Type called Internal Charge Payment, for example, would allow these transactions to be processed and accounted for in Spektrix.